intel/intel-extension-for-pytorch/scripts/tools/queryop/README.md

 1. Query Ops in CPU or CUDA:

+Set up your PyTorch environment: install pytorch-2.1 and build with CUDA

 ```bash
 # This command output a single file of CPU or CUDA ops
 python query_op.py --key CPU --output cpu_ops.csv